Schisandra: planting, berry harvest and care

 Flowering of Schisandra chinensis, Schisandra grandiflora and Schisandra rubriflora

-In late summer or early autumn, Schisandra produces fleshy, rounded berries of bright red colour.
-They are generally 5–6 mm in diameter, borne in clusters and very decorative.
-Clusters measure between 3 and 20 cm in length.
+In late summer or early autumn, Schisandra produces fleshy, rounded, bright red berries.
+They are generally five or six millimetres in diameter.
+Berries are gathered in clusters and are very decorative.
+Clusters measure between 3 and 20 cm long.
 Each fruit contains between one and three seeds.

 Fruits are harvested in early autumn, around September–October.
 Berries of Schisandra chinensis are mainly used.
 They can be eaten fresh but are usually dried.
-Called “five-flavour berries” because they combine sweet, bitter, salty, sour and spicy tastes, they can be made into juices, infusions, tinctures and added to salads.
-Commercially they are also available in capsule form.
-Used in Chinese medicine, they are known as Wu Wei Zi.
+Called ‘five‑flavour berries’ for their sweet, bitter, salty, sour and spicy tastes, they are used to make juices, infusions and tinctures and can be added to salads.
+Commercially they are also available as capsules.
+They are used in Chinese medicine and are known as Wu Wei Zi.

-Schisandra berries have numerous medicinal properties.
+Schisandra berries have many medicinal properties.
 They are adaptogenic and stimulating, help revitalise the body, improve resistance to stress and combat fatigue.
-They enhance endurance and physical and mental performance, and may have beneficial effects on memory and concentration.
+They enhance endurance and physical and mental performance, and are said to have positive effects on memory and concentration.
 They are also considered aphrodisiac and may increase libido.
-Berries have hepatoprotective effects.
-Nutritionally, Schisandra berry is rich in vitamins, trace elements and amino acids, and contains phytoestrogens.
+Berries have a protective effect on the liver.
+Nutritionally, Schisandra berry is rich in vitamins, trace elements and amino acids and contains phytoestrogens.
 It should not be consumed by pregnant women.

 Flowering and red berries of Schisandra chinensis